tomeriffic/big-pootential/README.md

 We don't foresee risks as of now as the project has been self-funded till now, as a project that we are really keen on creating for everyone to enjoy, and a brainchild that we want to see come alive!

-Simply put, we will do everything in our power to release this big poo-tential.
+Simply put, we will do everything in our power to release this Big Pootential.

 ![](marketing/draft-1/Post-13_Folder/Post-13.png)